 Double Tax Deduction Scheme for Internationalisation

-Singapore’s small domestic market limits the growth of businesses.
-Hence, it is necessary to encourage businesses to venture into overseas markets.
-The Double Tax Deduction Scheme for Internationalisation (DTDi) was introduced to provide support to businesses as they venture into the international markets.
+The Double Tax Deduction Scheme for Internationalisation (DTDi) provides support to businesses as they venture into the international markets.

 Like many jurisdictions, Singapore adopts the use of tax incentives as one of the tools to develop new and high-growth activities.
 Tax incentives are granted only for qualifying activities and the associated income.
 Other non-qualifying activities and the associated income of a taxpayer will continue to be taxed at the corporate tax rate.